-Maintaining motivation to study is a difficult task.
+Maintaining the motivation to study is a difficult task.
 Sometimes, you can find yourself down in the dumps, with no motivation and completely unproductive.

 However, having these peaks and dips in motivation and productivity is completely normal.
 Even the best and most productive students lose motivation sometimes!